rmbolger/Posh-ACME/docs/Plugins/GoDaddy.md

 # How To Use the GoDaddy DNS Plugin

 This plugin works against the [GoDaddy DNS](https://www.godaddy.com) provider.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

+Note: From April 2024 GoDaddy have introduced API account limits which prevent DNS API access for customers with 10 or more domains on their account.
+Accounts that don't meet the requirements will receive an Access Denied error when communicating with the API.

 ## Setup